jonwang1026/macOS-strix-B450i/README.md

 # PLEASE USE MY CONFIG.PLIST AND EFI FOLDER AT YOUR OWN RISK!!!
     They worked for me, but may not work for you.
 Please refer to the full guide below before using.
-    I will not be reponsible for any damages to your computer
+    I will not be reponsible for any damages to your computer.
 ## Dortania Guide
     An amazing guide: https://dortania.github.io/OpenCore-Install-Guide/